Google Ads audit: How to make the most of PPC campaigns

 How to perform a Google Ads audit

-The goal of any audit is to provide you with a clear action plan based on the insights you garner.
+The goal of any audit is to provide you with a clear action plan based on the insights you gather.
 To run a successful Google Ads audit, make sure you take the following steps.

 1. Set a benchmark